 - Add one drop of fish vitamins.

-- Mix the pureed vegetables and gelatine, mix well and store in ice cube trays.
+- Mix the pureed vegetables and gelatine well and store them in ice cube trays.

 Storing your homemade fish food: Once your homemade fish foods are frozen, remove them from the ice cube tray and transfer them to an airtight container.
 You can use them when needed.
 If stored properly, the frozen fish can last for a year.